alenart1160/alenart1160/README.md

 - 👋 Hi, I’m @alenart1160
-- 👀 I’m interested in esport, IT, basketball and tee ;)
+- 👀 I’m interested in esport, IT, basketball and tea ;)
 - 🌱 I’m currently learning JS and C++

 <!---